Chi-chi-chia! Are chia seeds a fad or a true health food?

 Image result“The stamp, while designed to steer consumers towards healthy whole grains, actually identified products that were low in trans fats but higher in sugar and calories than whole grain foods without the stamp.

 The FIX for the first two mistakes: First, we encourage you to embrace more natural whole grains.
 As for bread and packaged items, the ingredient list is the best place to gather your information, not the front of the package where marketers try to entice you with health claims or this fancy stamp.
-Look for whole grains that are high in fiber with few ingredients.
+Look for whole grains that are high in fiber and with few ingredients.
 The first ingredient should say “whole.”
 Ideally, the item should not have many added sugars.

 (Mini commercial break: We help our clients do this kind of label reading at the store!
 Ask about our grocery store sessions.)